About the Company

 Home is Where You Sew

-Having a functional studio workspace is essential to a professional creative, and Yana had been inventive and adaptable always have a space for creativity and production.
+Having a functional studio workspace is essential to a professional creative, and Yana had been inventive and adaptable to always keep a space for design, creativity, and production.

 The Yana Dee studio had been based at the Earthwork Farm, Grand Traverse Commons, and two different homes in Traverse City.
 Even when away from the studio, Yana keeps a steady pace of production.
 Whether it is button earrings on the living room floor, or strand scarves in the rental home away from home after a day at an art show, Yana always had a creative production project close at hand.
 Playing with fabric yarn and scraps is a favorite activity with nieces and other young friends!